PrudhviRaj98/TA-AC-BACKEND-core-node-1-TNaaaa/block-BNaaau/index.md

   - grab url using `req.url`
   - differentiate between `req.url` and `parsedUrl.pathname`
   - grab the email from query params
-  - return json response with email from query params
+  - return json response with email from query paramss